wso2/docs-ei/en/streaming-integrator/docs/guides/transforming-data.md

  transformations, you can use Siddhi extensions that are available to be downloaded via the [Siddhi Extension Store](https://store.wso2.com/store/assets/analyticsextension/list).
  Most of these extensions are shipped with the Streaming Integrator by default.

-## Transform data using inline operators
+## Transforming data using inline operators

-The operators that you can configure inline within Siddhi applications in order to carry out data transformations are listed in the [Siddhi Query Guide - Inbuild Aggregation Functions section](https://siddhi.io/en/v5.0/docs/query-guide/#select).
+The operators that you can configure inline within Siddhi applications in order to carry out data transformations are listed in the [Siddhi Query Guide - Selct clause](https://siddhi.io/en/v5.0/docs/query-guide/#select).

 To show how an inline operators are configured, let's consider an example where readings from a sensor that indicates the temperature of a room every second are transformed to indicate the average tempertature and the average humidity as at each second.